mfenner/mfenner.github.io/_posts/2013-12-11-what-can-article-level-metrics-do-for-you.md

    orcid: http://orcid.org/0000-0003-1419-2405
    email: mfenner@plos.org
    corresp: true
+excerpt: "The scientific impact of a particular piece of research is reflected in how this work is taken up by the scientific community.
+The first systematic approach that was used to assess impact, based on the technology available at the time, was to track citations and aggregate them by journal.
+This strategy is not only no longer necessary — since now we can easily track citations for individual articles — but also, and more importantly, journal-based metrics are now considered a poor performance measure for individual articles."
 ---
 *Article-level metrics (ALMs) provide a wide range of metrics about the uptake of an individual journal article by the scientific community